 Covid times have brought lots of new challenges and taught businesses to adapt to the “new normal”.
 Nowadays, customers are expecting superior customer service that they can detect a great business by more than ever before.
 However, it is not always easy to understand what that level of service should be.
 Customer expectations are becoming higher and higher and it’s a tough time for companies to meet and exceed them.
 In this article, we have covered eight basic things customers expect from strong customer service these days.

-1. Meet Expectations
+1. Meet Customer Expectations

 2. Be Proactive

-3. Contact Options
+3. Provide Several Contact Options

 Moreover, they want you to get in touch with them via their preferred channel just like when they contact you about their problems.
 However, there is another side to this situation.
-Depending on the complexity of the inquiry, this preference will change.
+Depending on the complexity of the inquiry, this preference may change.

 4. Respond on Time

 Another crucial aspect to keep in mind is the speed of your response time.
 This is the average time it takes your customer service agent to respond to your client’s inquiry via one of the channels.
 Nobody likes to wait, so you have to ensure that you respond on time and meet your SLA policies.

 At the same time, you must keep in mind that the ideal response time will vary by channel.
 If it is a live chat on your website, this should be nearly instant, while an email can wait a day or two.
 According to research, 53% of customers expect businesses to respond on Twitter within an hour.
 73% expect the same response time when it comes to complaints.